 Out of all U.S. states that have recreationally legalized marijuana, Washington is the only state that forbids growing recreational marijuana at home.
 This may change in the future though, especially because Washington lawmakers have directed the state's Liquor and Cannabis Board (LCB) to devise a recommendation on recreational home-growing by December 1st of this year.

-State Requirements for Medical Patients
+State Requirements for Medical Consumers

-As far as Washington weed news goes, currently, the state requires medical patients to attain a state permit to grow marijuana plants, enter their plants into a tracking system, and receive authorization from a healthcare practitioner before growing, according to Seattle Times.
+As far as Washington weed news goes, currently, the state requires medical consumers to attain a state permit to grow marijuana plants, enter their plants into a tracking system, and receive authorization from a healthcare practitioner before growing, according to Seattle Times.
 If Washington approves of recreational home-growing, this would be an even more significant weed news topic than it is now.
 Many people are in favor of home-growing, but many are opposed to it because of LCB's extensive restrictions.

 LCB's Recreational Home-growing Options: